 MISSION & VISION

-Off-Leash Area’s (OLA) mission is to create and present original cross-disciplinary and risk-taking productions and programming, at its Off-Leash Art Box venue and throughout the Twin Cities metro area, to enrich our local community and nurture independent voices within the performing arts.
+Off-Leash Area’s mission is to create and present original cross-disciplinary and risk-taking productions and programming, throughout the Twin Cities metro area, through which we enrich our local community and nurture independent voices within the performing arts.

 OLA’s vision is to continue to push artistic boundaries and expand its capacity to guide, nurture, and sustain independent, often marginalized local artists throughout their careers.
 OLA is committed to sowing unity within our community by providing a platform for artistic inclusivity and ingenuity, building a stronger, and more sustainable arts community.

 Off-Leash Area was founded in Minneapolis in 1999 and creates original interdisciplinary performance work.

 Named after the public parks where dogs run untethered, OLA’s creative approach is likewise playful, crosses boundaries, and takes risks.
 The company is led by co-artistic directors Paul Herwig, visual and theater artist, and Jennifer Ilse, director and dance artist.